Posted by Chrom Tech on 16th Oct 2025

 Can autosampler vials be reused?

-Autosampler vials are designed for single-use to prevent sample contamination and ensure accurate results.
-Reusing vials can compromise data integrity and lead to erroneous outcomes.
-It is recommended to use new vials for each analysis to maintain the quality of your samples.
+Autosampler vials are designed for single use to prevent contamination and ensure consistent results.
+Reusing vials can lead to residual buildup or compromised seals, potentially affecting analytical accuracy.
+Always use new vials for each analysis to maintain data integrity.